 Academic Performance Scholarship Program

 Wright State University is pleased to offer scholarship opportunities to eligible students who enroll directly from high school.
-These scholarships range from $2,000 to full in-state tuition, room/board* and books per year, renewable for four years!
-Visit our First-Year Scholarships page for more details. (*up to the value of residential default meal plan)
+These scholarships range from $2,000 to full in-state tuition, room* and board** (*Must reside on campus to receive room and board benefits. **The board rate is less than or equal to the value of the residential default meal plan.) per year and are renewable for four years!
+Visit our First-Year Scholarships page for more details.

 Online Scholarship Application Process for Competitive Scholarship Opportunities